 CPB offers undergraduate and graduate students both paid and unpaid positions.
 Students are selected for these positions on the basis of their GPA, availability, and commitment to CPB’s mission.
 Students selected for a position with CPB must pass a background check prior to entering on duty.
 Individuals who have used illegal substances in the past twelve months are ineligible for a position with CPB.

 Both paid and unpaid students are eligible for reimbursement of their commuting costs on the Washington Metro system.
 Effective July 1, 2009, transit subsidy recipients may receive up to $230 per month or his/her actual commuting cost, whichever is lower.
-The Office of Consumer Litigation is located on 5th Street, NW, between the Judiciary Square and Gallery Place Metro stations on the Red Line.
+The Consumer Protection Branch is located on 5th Street, NW, between the Judiciary Square and Gallery Place Metro stations on the Red Line.

 Unpaid student internships are available on a semester basis.
 In most instances, interns need to commit to working at least 28 hours per week.
 Interns work directly with CPB paralegals and attorneys.
 Duties include assisting attorneys and paralegals in creating and maintaining electronic litigation databases and files, and reviewing and responding to incoming written consumer complaints.
 Training is provided during the first part of the internship.
 CPB attorneys give weekly luncheon presentations to the interns about a particular case or investigation.
 When the U.S. Supreme Court is in session, reserved seating is obtained for each intern to observe an entire argument.
 Students may acquire credit for internship experience with CPB where their school permits.